TheInvoker/Duplex-Sandboxed-Iframe-Listener/README.md

 Open http://localhost:3000/A.html

 You will then get 8 alert messages.
+A.html has an iframe that loads B.html and B.html has an iframe that loads C.html.
 The black arrows indicates sending a message to the event name.
 The red arrows represent the callbacks.
 Data must be serializable to send, so naturally you can send JSON objects too.

 ![alt text](https://raw.githubusercontent.com/TheInvoker/Duplex-Sandboxed-Iframe-Listener/master/DISL.png)